 In short, lateral flow tests are quicker than PCR tests, but PCR tests are more sensitive.

 Important: If you have a positive lateral flow test you must self-isolate immediately and book a confirmatory PCR test.
 Members of your household must also self-isolate, in line with government guidance.
 If you get a negative PCR test after a positive lateral flow test, you should take a second PCR test.
 Only if the second PCR test is negative can you and your household stop isolating and return to work.

 Use of this test kit is entirely optional.
 You may withdraw from the programme at any time.
 You must not use the tests if you feel unable to safely self-administer them or if you are otherwise unsure or unhappy doing so.

 Q. Can I get lateral flow tests if I am a student?

 Wherever possible, we recommend that students participate in the Asymptomatic COVID-19 Screening Programme.
 Nonetheless, some students are NOT eligible for the programme (for example, some students living in private accommodation).
-These students are now invited to sign up for lateral flow home testing.
+These students are strongly encouraged to sign up for lateral flow home testing.

 Lateral flow tests (LFTs) are available free of charge to all adults in England through the NHS.
 Kits can be ordered for home delivery, or collected from some pharmacies and test sites.
 They involve a self-administered nose and mouth swab, and deliver results in approximately 30 minutes.